The Ultimate Guide To Buying An Espresso Machine

 - How do you feel about grinding your own coffee beans?

-- Could you end up making Caffe Latte and the like. espresso drinks that require a milk frother?
+- Could you end up making Caffe Latte and espresso drinks that require a milk frother?

 - How much time do you spend cleaning your espresso machine?

 These are all questions that can quickly point you in the direction of the right espresso machine.
-You can also take this short test where you just have to answer x questions and you will see the espresso machines that best match your needs and finances.
+You can also take this short test where you have to answer x questions, and you will see the espresso machines that best match your needs and finances.

 The 3 types of espresso machines